 4:54 PM me: See, on issues like "how should I live my life" I don't think we can afford to be shy. [line deleted]

-E-man: And remember everyone has bias, the atheist will tell me it is illogical, the Jew will tell me it is logical, the christian will tell me it is logical, but so is christianity and the muslim will be similar to the christian
+E-man: And remember everyone has bias, the atheist will tell me it is illogical, the Jew will tell me it is logical, the christian will tell me it is logical, but so is christianity and the muslim will be similar to the christian4:55 PM Also, I have read up on this stuff quite a bit

 me: Of course, but the insights of others allow us to overcome some biases, but that's just one problem.
 Then we have the document itself.
 Dude, it's nuts.
 This is an obviously human document.
 Global flood sounds a bit familiar.
 Thou shalt not suffer a witch to live too.
 There are a series of impossible demands which, surprise, have manifested in other religions.
 We have a trek across Egypt which (per even David Wolpe) most likely didn't happen and certainly didn't have the numbers the Torah's speaking of.